Yashiru/tx-spamer/README.md

 ## Objective

-This tool is designed to facilitate the rapid dispatch of a high volume of identical transactions to an Anvil local Ethereum node.
-It can be used to test the event catch of a backend infrastructure, for example.
+This tool is designed to streamline the process of quickly dispatching a substantial number of transactions to a local Anvil Ethereum node.
+It serves as a valuable asset for testing event capture capabilities within a backend infrastructure for example.

 ## Setup